msztolcman/try-tiny-smartcatch/README.md

 catch_when 'ExceptionName' => sub {}, # zero or more catch_when blocks
 catch_when 'exception message' => sub {},
 catch_when qr/exception  message regexp/ => sub {},
-catch_default sub {}, # zero or one catch_default block
-finally sub {}; #zero or more finally blocks
+further sub {}, # if no exception is raised, execute further block catch_default sub {}, # zero or one catch_default block finally sub {}; #zero or more finally blocks
 ```